7.1 Family Placement Statement of Purpose |

 This service is provided to adopted children, their adoptive and birth families, to facilitate the exchange of information safely between the birth family and the adoptive family.
 Research tells us that adoptive families who are able to promote and facilitate a safe level of communication about birth family and contact supports the development of a healthy, positive sense of identity and self-esteem as the adopted child makes the transition into adulthood.
 Letter-box is the most commonly accepted method of indirect contact by which adopted children are enabled to grow up with an appropriate level of knowledge and understanding about their background and birth family.

-Records of investigations and the outcomes of complaints are held by Children & Families Division to inform service improvement.
-Data on complaints is aggregated by the Department across all its service areas.
+Records of investigations and the outcomes of complaints are held by Manx Care to inform service improvement.
+Data on complaints is aggregated by Manx Care across all its service areas.

 A Whistleblowing Policy is in place within Isle of Man Government so that staff can raise serious issues outside the Service with protection.